-Families of students who are expelled may be given the right to withdraw prior to the Expulsion occurring.
+Families of students who are expelled may be given the right to withdraw prior to the Expulsion occurring at Principal's discretion and severity of event.
 The right to withdraw will be decided by the Principal and President of SFHS.
-Students who are expelled from SFHS will not have their transcripts or cumulative files released until after the completion of all hearing processes or legal procedures.
+Students who are expelled from SFHS will not have their transcripts or cumulative files released until after the completion of all hearing processes or legal procedures